seanbaxter/DirectXShaderCompiler/docs/CodingStandards.rst

 Do Not Use ``using namespace std``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In LLVM, we prefer to explicitly prefix all identifiers from the standard namespace with an "``std::``" prefix, rather than rely on "``using namespace std;``".
+In LLVM37, we prefer to explicitly prefix all identifiers from the standard namespace with an "``std::``" prefix, rather than rely on "``using namespace std;``".